IDEAIDCPH/website-2014/README.md

 Development
 -----------

+To import wordpress data (SQL, uploads and plugins):

+	grunt import

+To watch files during development:

+	grunt dev

+To make a clean build:

+	grunt build

 This project only contains the wordpress theme and data files.
 The project is intended to be built into the Wordpress themes directory.
 The easiest way is to symlink the `dist` folder into `wp-content/themes/` while developing.

 	ln -s $PWD/dist /Applications/MAMP/htdocs/wp-content/themes/ideaid